pavdwest/stepper/README.md

 # Details

 * Task (`task.rb`): A small unit of work.
-Note that output of a parent is passed to the child.
+In the `process.yaml` each task has:

+    * `type`: Name of the class that extends the Task class.
+Must be exact as class instances are created based on this string

+    * `input`: A hash object that will be passed into the task constructor.
+Can contain anything.

+    * `parent_task_name`: A reference to the another task instance will automatically be recorded on the relevant task for easy reference.

-* Process: (`process.rb`): A collection of sequential tasks to be performed
+* Process: (`process.rb`): A collection of sequential tasks to be performed.

-Simple example of a process is defined in `data/simple_example_process.yaml`
+    * A simple example of a process is defined in `data/simple_example_process.yaml`

 General: